RS Aero Foil Repair - A step by step guide

 5. Mix the gelcoat and catalyst together for at least 1-2 mins and if a little cold, use a hot air gun on a low setting to decrease the cure/setting time of the gelcoat mixture as seen in the video.

-6. Apply the gelcoat mixture to the damage areas, using a 'stippling' technique (either with a small stick or brush) to apply the mixture, so to try and prevent small air pockets forming.
+6. Apply the gelcoat mixture to the damage areas, using a 'stippling' technique (either with a small stick or small brush) to apply the mixture, so to try and prevent small air pockets forming.
+See below video:

 7. You can, once the gelcoat is applied, cover the repaired area with Sellotape (or similar) to even out the finish of the gelcoat surface and helps reduce wet standing of the repair when cured.
 See the video below: